OxideMod/Oxide.Docs/docs/guides/owners/permissions.md

 :::

 ## Assigning Permissions to Users and Groups
 In Oxide, permissions allow you to control which commands and functions a user or group can use.
-This includes Oxide commands, Rust server commands, and commands provided by installed plugins.
-Permissions in Oxide are assigned by using the `oxide.grant` command.
+This includes Oxide commands, game server commands, and commands provided by installed plugins.

 - To check a user's permissions: `oxide.show user [username]`
-    - Example: `oxide.show user Bob`
+    - Example: `oxide.show user Wulf`
 - To check a group's permissions: `oxide.show group [groupname]`
-    - Example: `oxide.show group admins`
+    - Example: `oxide.show group admin`
-- To show which user or group has a permission: `oxide.show perm [permission]`
+- To show which user or group has a specific permission: `oxide.show perm [permission]`
-    - Example: `oxide.show perm oxide.reload`
+    - Example: `oxide.show perm epicstuff.use`
-- To show all of the registered permissions from plugins and Oxide: `oxide.show perms`
+- To show all registered permissions: `oxide.show perms`
 - To assign a permission:
     - To a user: `oxide.grant user [username] [permission]`
+      - Example: `oxide.grant user Wulf epicstuff.use`
     - To a group: `oxide.grant group [groupname] [permission]`
-    - Example: `oxide.grant user Bob plugin.permission`
+      - Example: `oxide.grant group admin epicstuff.use`
 - To revoke a permission:
     - From a user: `oxide.revoke user [username] [permission]`
+      - Example: `oxide.revoke user Wulf epicstuff.use`
     - From a group: `oxide.revoke group [groupname] [permission]`
-    - Example: `oxide.revoke group admins plugin.permission`
+      - Example: `oxide.revoke group admin epicstuff.use`

+### Using Wildcards
 You can use the wildcard (*) to grant multiple permissions at one time:

 - To give a group all permissions: `oxide.grant group [groupname] *`
     - Example: `oxide.grant group admin *`
-- To give a user all permissions for a specific plugin: `oxide.grant user [username] [plugin].*`
+- To give a user all permissions for a specific plugin or system: `oxide.grant user [username] [prefix].*`
-    - Example: `oxide.grant user Bob myplugin.*`
+    - Example: `oxide.grant user Wulf oxide.*`

 ## Useful Permissions Plugins